jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.18
 Implement run-length encoding and decoding function.
 Assume the string to be encoded consists of letters of the alphabet, with no digits, and the string to be decoded is a valid encoding.

+###Problem 6.19
+Implement a function for reversing the words in a string.
+Your function should use O(1) space.

+###Problem 6.20
+Given two strings s(the "search" string) and t(the "text"), find the first occurrence of s in t.